danieljonce/pwah/README.md

 https://danieljonce.github.io/pwa/

 # What
-A web app that lets users quickly generate and host their own personal web app and use it from their own phone, tablet, or computer.
+A web app that lets users quickly generate and host a web app to use from their personal phone, tablet, or computer.

 # Why
 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.